Mujjabi/Kernel-Composition-Paper/README.md

 write.csv(Ames_Blups, "Ames_Blups.csv")
 ```
 The obtained BLUPs above were combined with the BLUPs reported in the Renk et al, 2021 paper (Table 2) and formed a new dataset called "TableValues".
+The columns in this dataset are: Heterotic Group, Trait, Ames_Blups and Wisc_Blups for each trait for each trait and was used in the next step to perform correlation analysis.

-dataset used in the next step
+#### 7. Correlation Analysis

-The dataset has the Group, Trait, Ames_Blups for each trait and Wisc_Blups for each trait.
+##### Spearman Ranking Correlation
-Group performance/rankig for a particular trait across the studies was evaluated using a spearman ranking test below.
+First, I conducted a spearman ranking correlation to compare how the heterotic groups performed in the two studies.
+Strong correlations would validate the data obtained from our unreplicated experiment.

 ```{r setup, include=FALSE, echo = TRUE, warning = F, message = F}
 Data1  <- read.csv("TableValue.csv", header = TRUE)